June 30, 2022 10 min read

 Some studies have suggested CBD oil as a treatment for agitated, barking, or biting dogs, but the real remedy is to identify the cause of canine aggression.

-This blog delves into the details of dog aggression and its causes, how CBD oil works to treat aggressive dogs, CBD and Prozac, CBD dosage, and the future of CBD-based treatment for dogs.
+This blog delves into the details of dog aggression and its causes, how well CBD oil works for treating dog aggression, CBD and Prozac, CBD dosage, and the future of CBD-based treatment for dogs.
 However, in order to fully understand the significance of CBD oil, one must first comprehend dog aggression.

 So let's get started.